bbauska/TUMx-DWAPNx/README.md

 are what your browser usually always performs.
 There are also other types of requests, which are, for example, ***post*** requests.

-They are used to create and update resources, and they\'re usually found in web forms on your web pages.
+They are used to create and update resources, and they&apos;re usually found in web forms on your web pages.

 Third type of request are ***put*** requests.
 These are conceptually